RafaelRuiz51/Linux-Security-Lab/README.md

 ## Networking

-Explored network configuration, DNS resolution, port scanning, and live traffic capture.

-**What I Did**
+### Summary
+Understanding how data moves across a network is essential for any security role.
+I explored how my VM was addressed on the network, how DNS resolves domain names, what ports and services were exposed, and how to capture and analyze live traffic — the same skills used in network security monitoring.

+### What I Did
-- Checked IP addressing and routing tables
+- Checked IP addressing and routing tables with ip addr and ip route
 - Performed DNS lookups using nslookup and dig
-- Scanned open ports and services with Nmap
+- Scanned open ports and running services with Nmap
+- Traced packet routes across the internet with traceroute
 - Captured and filtered live network traffic with Wireshark

 **Screenshots**